-This project was inspired by XKCD, however it not affiliated with the web comic or Randall Munroe.
+This experiment was inspired by XKCD, however it not affiliated with the web comic or Randall Munroe.
 Please don’t sue me!

 How long will it take for the first packages to arrive?